openstack-archive/openstack-chef/deploy-guide/source/genealogy.rst

 - A core member will create the new branch based on the desired SHA.
   Example: https://review.openstack.org/#/admin/projects/openstack/cookbook-openstack-compute,branches
-- For all cookbooks to be released: update .gitreview, Berksfile, and bootstrap.sh to stable/<release>
+- For all cookbooks to be released: update .gitreview and Berksfile to stable/<release>
   Example: https://review.openstack.org/547505
 - Create a review with the above and propose it against the stable/<release> branch.
 - Solicit for reviews and approval.